Frustration grows as federal family reunification program capped after 2 months | CBC News

 Anything from physical disabilities to language barriers to dangerous situations in certain countries can add to the challenge of successfully applying to these programs, said Gerami.

-"For any application process, it ought to be designed in a way that the individuals do have a fair chance," she said.
+"For any application process, it ought to be designed in a way that the individuals do have a fair chance."

 Decisions lack transparency, says lawyer

-Valere's frustration has also prompted questions about the fairness of such programs, and how the federal government determines the number applicants Canada will accept from certain countries.
+Valere's frustration has also prompted questions about the fairness of such programs and how the federal government determines the number of applicants Canada will accept from certain countries.

 IRCC has already faced criticism over its handling of visas for 1,000 Palestinians fleeing the war in Gaza.
 By comparison, Canada has issued nearly one million temporary emergency visas to Ukrainians fleeing the war there since March 2022.